Documentation

 Instructions

-1. Using your terminal and the VTEX IO CLI, log into your account.
+1. Using your terminal and the VTEX IO CLI, log in to your account.

 2. Run vtex use {workspaceName} --production to use a production workspace or create a production workspace from scratch.